jjCode01/xer-reader/README.md

 with open("New_XER.xer", "w", encoding=XerReader.CODEC) as new_xer_file:
     new_xer_file.write(new_xer_data)
-new_file.close()
 ```

 **`get_table_names()`** -> *list[str]*
 Returns a list of table names included in the XER file.

 **`get_table_str(table_name: str)`** -> *str*
-Returns a string for a specific table in the XER file.
+Returns the tab seperated text for a specific table in the XER file.

 **`has_table(table_name: str)`** -> *bool*
 Return True if table (`table_name`) if found in the XER file.